Why do you need a Brand Strapline?

 - Aim to be unique to you

-- Make it easy to say and remember
+- Make your strapline easy to say (and therefore easy to remember)

 - Stay true to your brand essence

-Once you’re happy with your brand strapline, consider protecting it by trademark.
-Here’s the link to discover more about how to register a trademark – for UK readers only.
+Once you’re happy with your brand strapline, you could explore protecting it by trademark.
+Here’s the link to discover more about how to register a trademark (for UK readers only).

-We create brand names and brand straplines – either as part of a brand project or in tailored workshops.
+Other things we do include creating brand names and product names – either as part of a branding or rebranding project or in tailored workshops.